 I have seen this scenario play out as a doula in women who have been extremely in shape and physically fit.
 Their pelvic floor is tone and not used to being stretched or relaxed.
 This may or may not have played a part in my lack of dilation, but I think it was more mental and emotional in my case.

 My epidural was awful; it was so heavy that I couldn’t wiggle my toes or hold my own legs up in the stirrups.
 They have come a long way in dosing epidurals and have figured out the formula for making them lighter.
 I had a terrible time figuring out how to push, and then figuring out how to push numb was hard.
 It’s difficult enough as a newbie birther, but the epidural added a layer of challenge.
-An non- consented episiotomy was preformed and at 8:05 am my daughter was born.
+A non- consented episiotomy was preformed and at 8:05 am my daughter was born.

 She was a feisty little girl, all 6lbs 7oz. of her.
 They immediately whisked her to the warming bed and began “treating” her.
-The golden hour was not such a big deal back then, but I wished I would have pushed for it.
+The golden hour was not such a big deal back then, but I wished I would have advocated for it.
 One of Jesse and I’s strongest memories is of her crying in the warmer.
 She would cry when the nurses would touch her but whenever Jesse would touch her, she was fine.
 She heard my voice from afar, but I felt helpless laying on that bed, with numb legs, to get up and soothe my baby.
 I remember wanting someone to bring her over to me so badly.
 While she was being weighed and measured, I promptly called my co-worker at Child Saving Institute to let her know I wouldn’t be in the office today.
 I look back and laugh at myself, and I think I surprised Wendy as well.
-All I remember thinking is that it was past 8:00 and I was late for work!
+All I remember thinking is that it was past 8:00 am and I was late for work!
 I hate to be tardy.

-In the hours following Ainsley’s birth, she had low blood sugar and also had a hard time maintaining her body heat.
+In the hours following Ainsley’s birth, she had low blood sugar and also had a hard time maintaining her body temp.
 One of the nurses suggested skin to skin, which to this day I am so thankful for.
 Jesse and I rotated our kangaroo care while we waited to be discharged form the hospital.
 Ainsley wasn’t nursing well and after a few visits from the lactation consultant I was prescribed a nipple shield.

 As I look back at the newborn days and months to follow, I can see how the progression of issues built up from the decisions made at birth and the hours following.
 At the time, I was just making decisions on the fly, without the proper research and prayer they require.
 As a first time mom, I was just feeling my way through the darkness.
 Christmas was a blur and I remember thinking to myself during those long, late night nursing sessions that all I wanted for Christmas was my two hours of sleep.
 I learned so much from this birth that I took into my next two labors.
-I think the oldest child is always a guinea pig of sorts; where we as parents try to figure it out and then we do better the next time.
+I think the oldest child is always an experiment of sorts; where we as parents try to figure it out and then we do better the next time.
 “Know better, do better” has brought me a lot of comfort and someday I will sit down with my daughter and pass down the birthing wisdom and support that I needed.